 Then there was Mary's sister.
-The punctuation in some translations makes it appear as if Mary's sister was the same person as Mary, the wife of Clopas (25).
+The punctuation in some translations makes it appear as if Mary's sister was the same person as Mary, the wife of Clopas.
 However, it's unlikely that there would be two sisters with the same name of Mary.
 The parallel accounts indicate the second woman's name was Salome (Matt.
 27:56).
-Salome was Jesus' aunt.

-You say, "If the second woman's name was Salome, why didn't John record her name?"

-Apparently, for the simple reason that it was his mother!
+So if the second woman's name was Salome, why didn't John record her name?
+We can't be sure, but apparently, for a very simple reason.
+This woman was John's own mother.
 Salome was the mother of James and John.
 In his gospel, John never calls himself by name, nor any of his family members.

-So that means that Jesus' mother Mary was likely an aunt to John the apostle.
+So that means that Jesus' mother, Mary, was likely an aunt to John the apostle.
+And if that's true, that would make Jesus and John first cousins.

 The third woman was another Mary (the text literally says 'Mary of Clopas").
-She was either the wife of, the mother of, the daughter of, or even the sister of Clopas.
+She was either the wife of, the mother of, the daughter of, or even the sister of, Clopas.
 It probably indicates she was married to a man named Clopas.

 The fourth woman was Mary Magdalene.
-She was the woman out of whom Jesus cast seven demons (Luke 8:2).
-She could never forget the One who had set her free.
+She was the woman out of whom Jesus cast seven demons (Luke 8:2), and could never forget the One who had set her free.

 Matthew 27:55 indicates there were "many women" (not just the four John mentions) at the cross that day, expressing their devotion to Jesus.

-That's interesting.
+That's interesting, and it prompts a question.

 Where were the men?
-They, of course, had fled.
+Nearly all of them had fled.
 Only John was there.

-That brings us to the third saying.
-Verse 26, "When Jesus saw his mother there, and the disciple whom he loved standing nearby, he said to his mother, 'Dear woman, here is your son,'."
+And this brings us to the third saying.
+Verse 26, "When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, 'Woman, behold, your son!"